Kong/docs.konghq.com/app/konnect/analytics/generate-reports.md

 ## View custom reports

-To access all custom reports, open {% konnect_icon vitals %}
+To access all custom reports, open {% konnect_icon analytics %}
 **Analytics** from the left-side menu in {{site.konnect_short_name}}, then **Reports**.
 This brings you to a list of all custom reports in the organization.